top of page

 Red blood cells (also called erythrocytes) contain haemoglobin, which gives blood its red colour.
 Haemoglobin helps to carry oxygen to the body from the lungs.

-White blood cells (also called leukocytes) defend the body against infections.
 Lymphocytes are a type of white blood cell, and the two types are T lymphocytes and B lymphocytes.
 T lymphocytes target infected cells and regulate the function of other immune cells.
-B lymphocytes create antibodies, which are proteins that can destroy foreign substances like bacteria and viruses.
+B lymphocytes, on the other hand, create antibodies, which are proteins that can destroy foreign substances like bacteria and viruses.

 Plasma is the liquid component in blood, made of water, ions, proteins, nutrients, wastes and gases.
 Its main role is transporting substances such as blood cells and other nutrients throughout the body.